 Positives from the survey include the relatively high usage of educational materials by pharmacists; the increased dispensing of valproate in original packaging with its package leaflet; the proactivity displayed by epilepsy specialist nurses in discussing valproate risks with patients; the fact that people find the information materials informative where they are available; and that outcomes for women switched away from valproate seem to be favourable to date.
 These factors will provide a solid base for a stakeholder group to build from in ensuring that all patients are fully informed about valproate.

-For more on sodium valproate click here.
-If you have any concerns, please do not hesitate to reach out to your local Community Resource Officer or your medical team.
-If you think your family may have been impacted by exposure to sodium valproate in utero, please contact OACS Ireland by email on firstname.lastname@example.org.
+If you have any concerns, please do not hesitate to reach out to your local Community Resource Officer (you can find their details in the 'Our Services' section of our website) or your medical team.
+If you think your family may have been impacted by exposure to sodium valproate in utero, please contact OACS Ireland.
+You can find their details by visiting the OACS Ireland website.

 Summary of Findings